Ricky Ortiz (fullback)

-Ricky Ortiz (born April 15, 1994) is an American football fullback who is a free agent.
+Ricky Ortiz (born April 15, 1994) is an American former professional football fullback.
 He played college football at Oregon State.

-Early years
+Early life

 Ortiz attended and played high school football at Mater Dei High School.

 College career

 Ortiz committed to Oregon State in 2013, as a fullback.
 Ortiz started his first career game as a fullback as a sophomore in 2014, where he had no rush attempts, but 12 catches for 90 yards and no touchdowns.
 Ortiz switched to tight end during the 2015 season, as well as briefly to linebacker.
 His linebacker stint did not last long, but he did make some starts at tight end during 2015 and 2016.
 In 2015, he had no receptions (because he was primarily used as a blocker), but in 2016, he had 5 receptions for 34 yards, scoring his only college touchdown.
 He was also a core special teams player, racking up 47 tackles in his collegiate career, the 2nd most special teams tackles on the Beavers.
 He split time from halfback, tight end, fullback, and linebacker.